-Kawasaki Ki-61 Tony / Type 3 Fighter Hein
+Kawasaki Type 3 Fighter Hein / Ki-61 Tony

-speed of 368 mph.
+By December 1941 a prototype was completed and flight tested with good performance and a top speed of 368 mph.
 During the first half of 1942 the prototype

 was extensively tested, performing very well against a captured P-40E

 Messerschmitt Bf-109E.
 Accepted by the Japanese Army Air Force (JAAF) as the

 Type 3 Fighter.
 Nicknamed Hein (meaning "Swallow" in Japanese).
 It was the only in-line engine fighter designed and built by the Japanese.

 A total of 3,078 were built.
 All Ki-61s were built by Kawasaki Aircraft Industries (Kawasaki Kokuki Kogyo K. K.) at Kagamigahara.
 Most of the Ki-100 production was also assembled at Kagamigahara.
 Twelve Ki-100-Ib aircraft were built by Kawasaki at Miyakonojo.

 During the April 18, 1942 a test model was being flown by Lt.
 Umekawa was airborne and made an attack against one of the "Doolittle Raid" B-25 Mitchells, but was forced to break off his attack due to a lack of fuel and problems with his guns.
 One of the

 B-25 crews reported the sighting, and the aircraft was mistakenly identified as a Messerschmitt Bf 109 and was seen as evidence the Japanese were importing or producing the German fighter aircraft.
 In combat against the Allies, the Type 3 fighter was often mistaken as a Messerschmitt Bf-109 due to the similar silhouette and in-line engine.
 Later, Allied intelligence verified this aircraft was an entirely new Japan aircraft design and was code named "Tony".